 Our world is under the constant threat of crime, both locally and globally.
 Whether you are switching careers or looking to expand on your current knowledge, an online master’s degree in Criminal Justice could propel you to new heights.
 There is a lot you can do with this degree, and here are some ideas.

 A master’s degree can also help you gain supervisory roles in correctional facilities.
 If patrolling the streets in a police car doesn’t tickle your fancy, a correctional facility may be your calling.
 You can work in locations like jails, prisons, and courtrooms.
-The responsibilities include hiring and training staff, creating schedules, maintaining safety measures, and assigning caseloads to correction officers.
-Your master’s degree will teach you how to handle escalations safely and efficiently.
+The responsibilities include hiring and training staff, creating schedules, maintaining safety measures, and also assigning caseloads to correction officers.
+Your master’s degree will teach you how to handle escalations both safely and efficiently.

 Emergency Management Leader